Rediscover Who You Are

-Alcohol Abuse Among Soldiers
+Alcohol Misuse Among Soldiers

-Alcohol abuse is prevalent within the British military, with soldiers consuming alcohol at higher rates than civilians.
+Alcohol misuse is prevalent within the British military, with soldiers consuming alcohol at higher rates than civilians.
 This pattern of drinking can inflict many negative effects on soldiers, including fighting or other injury from risky, alcohol-fuelled behaviour; alcohol poisoning; hangovers and addiction.

 A member of the army who suffers from addiction problems can become a major liability.
 Their own performance will be negatively impacted, and their behaviour may well jeopardise larger operations, as well as negatively impact on their colleagues.
 In addition, their problem may impact on the morale of the group if it is left untreated or ignored.
 In the case of addiction, it is the responsibility of the commanding officer to refer the service member to the appropriate treatment services.